nerdyrodent/YourChoice/README.md

 Use it with your own collaborations to generate questions perhaps you hadn't considered, for example.

-After one or two small updated, this then became the - [Dyadic Framework](DyadicFramework-v2.4.78-Base.txt)
+After one or two small updates, this then became the - [Dyadic Framework](DyadicFramework-v2.4.78-Base.txt)

 Build off the Polymorphic Interaction Monad (PIM) Categorical Foundation, it now features various gates, consent, and other fun choices like that.